 Let me ask you a question: how much does your average client know about IT?

 This question is an important one to keep in mind, as it can help keep you from creating an echo chamber where your marketing is concerned.
 Let’s examine the concept of an MSP marketing echo chamber, and what you can do to avoid one’s influence.

 Whether you are just a one or two-person IT shop or you have dozens of technicians and specialists, marketing your MSP isn’t necessarily going to come naturally.
 When we get introduced to new MSPs, we always ask what they’ve been doing for their marketing up until now, and the answer is almost always the same—word of mouth.

 There are many benefits to creating a marketing plan before you launch an initiative.
 A plan serves as an invaluable tool for thought organization and helps establish a course of action for the company to follow.
 What’s more, it provides you with valuable insights and knowledge to draw from as you design your campaign, starting with an improved perspective of your market.

 There are many approaches one may take in their marketing.
 Each approach has different levels of efficacy in different situations.
-For long-term and sustainable growth, a compound marketing strategy is best.
+For your MSP's long-term and sustainable growth, a compound marketing strategy is best.

 MSP Marketing collateral is a collection of media that is used to support the sales of a company’s products or services.
 The primary purpose of marketing collateral is to showcase your business’ products and services in an informational but attractive way, while at the same time expanding your credibility.
 The collateral you use should support your overall marketing efforts.

 One of the first reactions that many businesses have to reduced operations is to reduce their own costs.
 While there isn’t anything wrong with this strategy, per se, it is important that you don’t set your business back further by limiting its marketing.
 Let’s explore why this is.